 where $j$ labels the index of a sample.
 If one can collect corresponding labels $y\in \mathbb{Y}$ for input $x$, the optimization process becomes a \textit{Supervised Learning} task.
-Common Loss functions contain: Mean Squared Error(MSE), Mean Absolute Error(MAE) and Cross Entropy, etc.
+Common Loss functions contain Mean Squared Error(MSE), Mean Absolute Error(MAE), Cross Entropy, etc.

-In fact, one can understand the above optimization from a \textit{probabilistic perspective}.
+In fact, one can interpret the above optimization from a \textit{probabilistic perspective}:

 which is the \textit{maximum likelihood estimation(MLE)} for parameters $\{\theta\}$ given the data-set $\mathbb{X}$.
-From such a perspective, training a deep model becomes approaching the conditional probability distribution $p_\text{data}(y|x)$.
-Moreover, it can naturally extend to the \textit{Unsupervised Learning} task, which is approaching the underlying distribution $p_\text{data}(x)$ of data without labels.
-A useful trick is to maximize the log-likelihood, $\mathop{log}(p_\theta)$, converting the product to a summation (see Table.\ref{tab:metrics}).
+From this perspective, training a deep model involves approaching the conditional probability distribution $p_\text{data}(y|x)$.
+Furthermore, it can naturally expand to the task of Unsupervised Learning, which involves approaching the underlying distribution $p_\text{data}(x)$ of unlabeled data.
+A helpful technique is to maximize the log-likelihood, $\mathop{log}(p_\theta)$, converting the product to a summation (see Table.\ref{tab:metrics}).

 Before introducing the optimization algorithm, it is important to consider the generalization ability of deep models.
 In simple terms, this refers to the capacity of a model to perform well on data it has never encountered before.
-If there is too little training data to accurately represent the underlying distribution $p_\text{data}(x)$ or the deep model is over-represented in the training data set, one will observe that metrics perform better in training than the testing data-set.
-That is \textit{over-fitting}.
-In contrast, when the model is too simple to represent the available data, it is called \textit{under-fitting}. \textit{Under-fitting} can be easily overcame by increasing complexity of deep models.
-However, \textit{over-fitting} is thorny because it's from a \textbf{trade-off} between model flexibility and accuracy.
-Adding priors to the parameters is a conventional and efficient strategy to avoid the possible \textit{over-fitting}.
-From a Bayesian perspective, it makes the MLE to the \textit{maximum a posterior (MAP)} estimation,
+If there is too little training data to accurately represent the underlying distribution of the available data, or the model is over-represented in the available data, one may observe that performance metrics are better for training than for testing data.
+This situation is known as \textit{over-fitting}.
+In contrast, when the model is too simple to represent the available data, it is called \textit{under-fitting}. \textit{Under-fitting} can be easily overcome by increasing the complexity of deep models.
+However, \textit{over-fitting} is a challenge because it results from a \textbf{trade-off} between model flexibility and accuracy.
+Adding priors to the parameters is a conventional and efficient strategy to avoid possible \textit{over-fitting}.
+From a Bayesian perspective, it transforms MLE to the \textit{Maximum A Posteriori (MAP)} estimation,

 where the last term $\mathop{log}p(\theta)$ is the prior distribution of parameters.
 The Gaussian and Laplace priors correspond to $L_2$ and $L_1$ regularization, respectively~\cite{Goodfellow2016}.